kira-03/Gringotts-Vault/README.md

 ---

 ## 📌 Note
 Gringotts Vault is a **work in progress**.
-While the core features are functional, there are a few minor bugs that I’m actively working on resolving.
+While the core features are functional, there are a few minor bugs that I’m actively working on resolving. ou can explore the live project [here](https://gringotts-vault-rouge.vercel.app/sign-in).